vuestorefront/vue-storefront/packages/core/docs/guide/composables.md

 ### Using `onSSR` for server-side rendering

-By default, Vue Storefront supports SSR and shared-state using Nuxt.js features.
-Furthermore, we can't use asynchronous that depend on each other calls in the `setup` function(e.g. loading products by the id of category that you have to fetch first).
+By default, Vue Storefront supports conveying server-side data to the client with Nuxt.js 2 where `setup` function is synchronous.
+Because of that, we can't use asynchronous functions if their results depend on each other (e.g. by loading `products` using `id` of a category that you have to fetch first).

 To solve this issue, we provide a temporary solution - `onSSR`:

 ```js
 import { useProduct } from '{INTEGRATION}';